-Lake Shore began shaft sinking and mine development in 2008, and in January of 2011, commercial production began at the Timmins Deposit and in January of 2012, commercial production began for the Thunder Creek Deposit.
+Lake Shore began shaft sinking and mine development in 2008 and commercial production began in January of 2011 at the Timmins Deposit and in January of 2012 at the Thunder Creek Deposit.
 Subsequently, the Timmins and Thunder Creek Deposits were combined into a single operation called the Timmins West mine.
+The 144 deposit was discovered later and currently accounts for the majority of the mine production and mineral reserve.
 Tahoe acquired the mine in 2016 with its acquisition of Lake Shore.